Census Dots

 Native American/Other

-Of the 475 places in South Carolina, Red Hill is the 36th most populous.
+Red Hill is ranked the 40th most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Red Hill was ranked the 36th most populous place in the 2020 Census.

 Red Hill's White Population